-The bones are three or so feet deep into the ground and Steve found that the bones are absorbing moisture ... meaning that they are not getting the opportunity to dry internally.
-He has suggested, and we have agreed, that the best course of action is to cut the bones at the base and sit them on a plinth to stop this from happening.
-The works have cost the National Trust in excess of £5,600.00.
+When Steve carried out the work in 2017 he found that with the bones being three or so feet deep into the ground the bones are absorbing moisture meaning that they are not getting the opportunity to dry internally.
+He suggested, and we have agreed, that the best course of action would be to cut the bones at the base and sit them on a plinth to stop this from happening.
+Unfortunately, we do not have the funds to complete this work as yet.